 Don’t you just hate the long lines at urgent care?
 Do you feel like it is worth it?
 Actually, YES.
 When you compare to the wait lines of 4 hours in about all of the Emergency Rooms of America, the urgent care lines are much shorter.

-The first think to keep in the forefront of your mind is that urgent cares are never equipped for major emergencies nor prepared for life saving scenarios.
+The first thing to keep in the forefront of your mind is that urgent cares are never equipped for major emergencies nor prepared for life-saving scenarios.
 They are for ‘urgent’ (requiring immediate attention) but not an ‘emergency’ (dangerous situation requiring immediate ACTION).

 When you are making up your mind whether you should go to urgent care or the emergency room ask yourself these questions.

-If you or your loved one are dealing with something that seems fairly simple, then urgent care will be more than okay.
-If it is life threatening, then definitely go straight to the emergency room.
-Urgent care are pricey, but no where near the price of an emergency room visit.
+If you or your loved one are dealing with something that seems relatively simple, then urgent care will be more than okay.
+If it is life-threatening, then definitely go straight to the emergency room.
+Urgent care is pricey, but nowhere near the price of an emergency room visit.

 Remember that the Urgent Care is for matters that need to be handled quickly, but aren’t life threatening.
 We learned this difference once afternoon when my husband was having weird chest pains.
 He is a very healthy person so he was really alarmed.
 He decided to visit an Urgent Care to get some assistance and they immediately sent him on to an ER stating that potential heart problems are beyond their abilities. in case you are wondering, we did get a bill from both places, so know where you should go before you go.

 I’m lucky enough to have a pediatrician that also has morning urgent care hours 5 days a week.
 When possible, I recommend finding a pediatric urgent care or emergency room so that you can get the best care for your child.
 Children’s Mercy has two pediatric emergency departments and three pediatric urgent care centers where the doctors and nurses are specially trained in helping children.